 The AMEX KrisFlyer Ascend has a fast track to KrisFlyer Elite Gold, but KrisFlyer UOB Credit Card members will have to settle for KrisFlyer Elite Silver.

-It’s flat out misleading to call this a “fast track”, because the mechanics are anything but.
+This is referred to as a “fast track”, but in reality is anything but.
 Qualifying cardholders will receive their status upgrade within 6 weeks from the last month of the first membership year.
 You could hit the qualifying spend on your first day, and still have to wait 13+ months to get your status!

 Status earned through this “fast track” scheme is only valid for the first year; subsequently, you’ll have to requalify by flying at least 25,000 elite miles in a 12-month membership period.

-All in all, it’s much ado about nothing because KrisFlyer Elite Silver has extremely weak perks.
+All in all, it’s much ado about nothing because KrisFlyer Elite Silver has extremely weak benefits.
 Members receive:

 - A 25% bonus on KrisFlyer miles